 Coin Street is committed to working in partnership with parents and carers and to share with them issues or concerns relating to their children.
-In general members of staff will notify parents or carers of our intention to make a referral to social care, however if seeking consent is likely to put the child at increased risk of significant harm the consent of the parent or carer is not required.
+In general members of staff will notify parents or carers of our intention to make a referral to social services, however if seeking consent is likely to put the child at increased risk of significant harm the consent of the parent or carer is not required.
 An example would be concern that the parent or carer is responsible for the abuse and may try to silence the child or further abuse him/her.
-In such cases, Coin Street will work closely with an external agency, e.g. social care or police to ensure that next steps are in the best interests of the affected individual.
 If in doubt, advice should be sought from social care as to whether and how to inform parents.